McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - **Breaking**: The `custom_css` config parameter was removed from the configuration.
 If used in an existing installation, it can be achieved by overriding the `custom-header.html` template in a much more generic manner.

-- **Breaking**: Because anchor hover color was not configurable without introducing more complexitity to the variant stylesheets, we decided to remove `--MAIN-ANCHOR-color` instead.
-You don't need to change anything in your custom color stylesheet as the anchors now get their colors from `--MAIN-LINK-color` and `--MAIN-ANCHOR-HOVER-color` respectivley.
+- **Breaking**: Because anchor hover color was not configurable without introducing more complexity to the variant stylesheets, we decided to remove `--MAIN-ANCHOR-color` instead.
+You don't need to change anything in your custom color stylesheet as the anchors now get their colors from `--MAIN-LINK-color` and `--MAIN-ANCHOR-HOVER-color` respectively.

 - **New**: All shortcodes now support named parameter.
 The positional parameter are still supported but will not be enhanced with new features, so you don't need to change anything in your installation.